Beloved, do not believe every spirit, but test the spirits, whether they are of God;

 Jonathan Edwards, a theologian God used mightily in the Great Awakening, was once accused by others that the emotionalism and reactions were not of the Holy Spirit.
 This prompted Edwards to respond with a means to "test the spirits" involved in a Christian movement.

+This test is based on the above passage,1 John 4:1-8.
 The Spirit gives assurance (3:24).
 But how do the saints know it is God's Spirit and not a deceptive spirit giving a false assurance?
 John recognises there a many spirits, so Christians need to be vigilant against any deceptions.
 The Greek hermeneutics potentially reveal John was expressing a concern at the already prevalent spiritualist religions attracting Christians (cf. 2:19).

 1. Does the work exalt the true Christ?